 Here are a few of our favorite fundraising ideas:

-- Start a hurricane relief fundraiser for someone in the community who was affected.
+- Start a relief fundraiser for someone in the community who was affected by a hurricane.

 - Fundraise to help a business rebuild.